 But what happens if they have their own car and coverage?
 Do they need to be added to your policy and you on theirs?
 In short, yes, but it’s unlikely there will be an extra premium since everyone has their own insurance.

 4. A parent who lives with you

-In general, anyone living in your household should be listed on your policy, so if one (or both) of your parents lives with you, and they have a driver’s licence, they should be added to it.
-However, if they have their own car and coverage, it’s unlikely it will affect your premiums (or theirs) as everyone will have their own insurance.
+In general, anyone living in your household should be listed on your policy.
+If one (or both) of your parents lives with you and has a driver’s licence, they should be added to your coverage.
+However, if they have a car and policy, it’s unlikely to affect your premium (or theirs) as everyone has insurance.

-5. A friend or neighbour occasionally borrows your car
+5. A friend or neighbour who occasionally borrows your car

-You likely already know that if you lend your car to a friend, neighbour or acquaintance you don’t have to ensure they’re added to your policy; however, you may not know that if you lend your car, you’re lending your insurance too.
-Only lend your car to someone who will drive your car with care and who is permitted to drive (i.e. has a valid driver’s licence).
+You likely already know if you lend your car to a friend, neighbour, or acquaintance occasionally, you don’t have to add them to your policy.
+However, you may not know if you lend your car; you’re lending your insurance too.
+Only lend your car to someone who will drive your car with care and who is permitted to drive (i.e., has a valid driver’s licence).